COMPACAF visits the Keystone of the Pacific

 |Downloads:

-This work, COMPACAF visits the Keystone of the Pacific [Image 11 of 11], by A1C Karina Lopez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, COMPACAF visits the Keystone of the Pacific, by SrA Luis E. Rios Calderon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.